 Quite often, I am asked if someone should lease or buy a truck.
 Well, in my opinion, it is never a good idea.
 The money never adds up when you do because of the risks and the profit potential of doing so.

 First, let’s look at the profit margin.
 The average profit margin in the trucking industry is around 3%.
 This means that the owner operator or lease driver can make around 3% more than if they drove for the company itself.
 This also means there are a lot of owner operator in lease drivers that make less, too, since 3% is the average.
 In fact, there are many drivers that lose money.
 These drivers still put in a lot of work and suffer through endless stress as well as risk their financial future.
-This post is brought to you by our sponsor at Gemini and the Bear!
+This post is brought to you by our sponsor who is a house cleaner in Augusta Ga!

 And, no, profit margins are not the worst of it.
 When you lease a truck, you are not given the control you need to make your business successful.
 Yes, you are given some control, such as the ability to refuse freight and being able to park the truck when and where you like.
 The truth is, though, that you are dependent upon the company to continue supplying you freight so you can continue to work.
 If the company stops giving you freight, you will quickly go broke.